runemadsen/phew/README.md

 Will build the assets.

 - `--minify` will minify the assets
-- `--versionize` will add version number to files
+- `--versionize` will add the version number to the files

 #### NOT READY `phew publish`